brewos-io/homeassistant/README.md

 A dashboard card component displaying machine status, temperatures, and controls.

-**Installation:**

-1. Copy `lovelace/brewos-card.js` to your HA `config/www/` directory
+**Automatic Installation:**

+When you set up the native integration, the Lovelace card is automatically copied to your `config/www/` directory.
+You just need to:

-2. Add the resource in HA (Settings → Dashboards → Resources):
+1. Add the resource in HA (Settings → Dashboards → Resources):
    - URL: `/local/brewos-card.js`
    - Type: JavaScript Module
-3. Add the card to a dashboard
+2. Add the card to your dashboard

+**Manual Installation (if needed):**

+If the card wasn't automatically installed, you can manually copy `lovelace/brewos-card.js` to your HA `config/www/` directory, then add it as a resource as described above.

 **Card Configuration:**